tjluoma/text-filters/README.md

 text-filters
 ============

-Text Filters designed to be used with [BBEdit]
+Text Filters designed to be used with [BBEdit].

 [BBEdit]: http://www.barebones.com/products/bbedit/